olankens/whelpers/README.md

 - Set lock screen background
 - Set power plan
 - Set sleeping timeout
-- Use activate office
+- Use active Office
-- Use activate windows
+- Use activate Windows
 - Use create shortcut
 - Use expand archive
 - Use reboot and reload
 - Use reload system clock
 - Use remove desktop
 - Use update gsudo
-- Use update nanazip
+- Use update NanaZip
-- Use update powershell
+- Use update PowerShell
 - …

 <hr>